 Kelleann Foster is a proven leader in design and an invited speaker at many national and international design-, planning-, and technology-focused conferences.
 She is a registered landscape architect whose work is rooted in outreach that is interdisciplinary and forward-thinking in many respects.
 She is lead faculty for online geodesign graduate programs, director of The Stuckeman School of Architecture and Landscape Architecture, and associate dean of the College of Arts and Architecture at Penn State.
 Her work advances technologies to communicate alternative scenarios to citizens.
 She is author of the Wiley book Becoming a Landscape Architect: A Guide to Careers in Design.

 Dr. Michael Flaxman's primary research interest is in participatory tools for spatial simulation modeling as applied to the planning and design of cities and regions.
-He has served on the faculties of Massachusetts Institute of Technology, Harvard University, University of Oregon and, most recently, Penn State.
+He has served on the faculties of Massachusetts Institute of Technology, Harvard University, University of Oregon, and Penn State.
 He has practiced GIS–based planning in 17 countries.
 Dr. Flaxman previously served as an industry manager at Esri, the world's largest developer of GIS technology.

 David Goldberg is an assistant professor of landscape architecture and technology operations manager for the Stuckeman School of Architecture and Landscape Architecture.
 He is advancing landscape architecture education and practice by developing the role of landscape architects in interdisciplinary design.
 From an award-winning collaborative interdisciplinary design studio, he researches building and geographic information modeling, as it relates to site design in the integrated project delivery process.
 He contributed to curriculum development of the online geodesign graduate program.
 Through this initiative and his work with the interdisciplinary studio, he is developing techniques for remote collaboration and online studio critiques, using virtual world simulators and dynamic displays.

 Dr. Brian Lee applies geospatially based analyses and visualization to community decision–making processes for land use planning, primarily at the watershed/landscape scale in his research and teaching.
-He is the landscape architecture director of Undergraduate Studies and has been responsible for teaching/managing a variety of courses at the University of Kentucky – College of Agriculture, Food, and Environment.
-His geospatial applications courses are cross-listed with the Natural Resources and Environmental Science program and with students from forestry, Earth and environmental sciences, biosystems engineering, plant and soil science, public health, and anthropology.
+He is the landscape architecture director of Undergraduate Studies and has been responsible for teaching and managing a variety of courses at the University of Kentucky College of Agriculture, Food and Environment.
+His geospatial applications courses are cross-listed with the natural resources and environmental science program and with students from forestry, Earth and environmental sciences, biosystems engineering, plant and soil science, public health, and anthropology.

 Ready to Learn More?